 Friday evening services begin at 5:45 p.m.
 The Shabbat morning service begins at 9:00 a.m.
 We read the Torah according the triennial cycle.
 We hold daily minyan each morning and evening.
 The High Holy Day services are held on our campus and include the main service, a Preschool service and a Family Service.
 Childcare if offered on the High Holy Days.

 Beth El offers a variety of committees and volunteer opportunities.
 We welcome prospective members to visit our campus.
 Our professional staff and volunteers will be happy to answer any of your questions.

-For additional information about any of Beth El’s programs, please call Amanda Garcia at 602-944-3359, stop by or email at firstname.lastname@example.org.
+For additional information about any of Beth El’s programs or membership, please call Executive Director Anne Schafer at 602-944-3359 (ext.
+109), stop by or email at firstname.lastname@example.org.

 If you have any questions about religious services or pastoral care, please contact our spiritual leader, Rabbi Arthur Lavinsky at extension 108 or email at email@example.com.

 We look forward to meeting with you and invite you to become a part of the Beth El Family.